stablestud/adsorber/README.md

 * [License](#license)

 ## Features
-* Blocks advertisements system-wide, not only in the browser.
+* Blocks advertisements system-wide, not only in the browser
-* Prevents annoying anti-adblockers from triggering.
+* Prevents annoying anti-adblockers from triggering
-* Update your ad-domain list with domains from external external sources (like https://adaway.org/hosts.txt).
+* Update your ad-domain list with domains from external external sources (like https://adaway.org/hosts.txt)
-* Automatically update the hosts file with schedulers (cronjob or systemd service).
-* Revert to the previous hosts file if the current hosts file contains broken ad-domains.
+* Revert to the previous hosts file if the current hosts file contains broken ad-domains
+* Automatically update the hosts file with schedulers (cronjob or systemd service)
-* White- and blacklist.
+* White- and blacklist specific domains

+### Confirmed working on:
+* `debian` - `jessie` `buster`
+* `ubuntu` - `bionic`
+* `gentoo`

 ## Requirements
 * `root` rights (e.g. with `sudo`)